mottosso/be-ad/README.md

 ### Introduction

 This preset defines a generic set of patterns common in the production of animated advertisements.
-It is provided as a foundation from which to build more complex configuration more suitable for your particular environment.
+It is provided as a foundation from which to build more complex configuration more suitable to your particular environment.

 ### Content